szilard/benchm-ml/README.md

 described above (e.g. vs alternatives such as *k*-nearest neighbors, naive-Bayes, decision trees etc).
 Non-linear SVMs are also among the best in accuracy but become slow/cannot scale for the larger *n* sizes we want to deal with.
 The linear models are less accurate in general and are used here only as a base-line (but they can scale better and some of them can deal with very sparse features).

+Scalability here means the algos are able to complete (in decent time) for the given *n* sizes.
+The main contraint in RAM (so a given algo/implementation can crash if running out of memory), but some of of the algos/implementations can scale beyond 1 machine (node).
+Speed is determined by computational complexity but also some algos/implementations can use multiple processor cores and even multiple nodes.
+Accuracy is measured by AUC.
+The interpretability of models is not my main concern here.

+In summary, we are focusing of which algos/implementations can be used to train accurate 2-way classifiers for non-sparse data with millions of observations on commodity hardware (mainly one machine with decent RAM and several cores).